Parliamentary.ai

 Groups Affected

-• The Armenian community in the UK: Positively, by providing official recognition and commemoration of the genocide.
+- Armenian communities in the UK: Positively, by providing official recognition of a significant historical event.

 Full Text